-Although the exact cause of the condition is not known, it is commonly brought on by an extremely stressful emotional (such as a bereavement) or physical event (such as an illness or extreme pain).
-It is thought that these events cause an excess of hormones such as adrenalin (a hormone which is released in reaction to extreme stress) which affects the heart and causes a temporary change in how it works.
-As it is often caused by stress, it is also known as 'broken-heart syndrome' or 'stress-induced cardiomyopathy'.
-It is possible that events causing great positive emotions may also cause the condition in some people, and in some cases it develops following acute brain injury.
+Although the exact cause of the condition is not known, there can be many triggers.
+For most people there is an identifiable trigger, which might be a physical (such as an illness or extreme pain) or emotionally stressful event (death of a loved one) or a strong emotional event.
+It is not the trigger which causes TTS but our body's response to these events that cause an excess of catecholamines (chemical messengers), such as adrenalin (a hormone which is released due to extreme stress), which affects the shape of the heart and causes weakening of the pumping of the heart.
+As it is often caused by stress, it is also known as 'stress-induced cardiomyopathy'.
+It is also possible that events causing positive emotions may also trigger the condition in some people, and in some cases it develops following acute brain injury.
 In around 30% of cases there is no obvious trigger.